dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 In sum, a norm governs a practice only if it motivates a substantial number of participants.
 It happens when it is deemed significant to conform to it.
 Norm-conformity is not enough for norm-governance, as demonstrated by the example of the convention to drive on the right-hand side of the road.
 This convention is self-reinforcing, but does not motivate anybody and does not constitute an institution.
 Thus, neither norm-following nor norm-conformity is necessary for norm-governance and norm-conformity is insufficient.

 To this end, social institutions are norm-driven conventions, or social practices, that require cognitive capacities for recognition, complying to and changing of social norms.
+The main problem is the source of normativity.

-## 3. The problem with "representation"
+### 3. The problem with "representation"
 As might be seen from the exposition, the authors base their argument on the notion of insufficiency—of both rules and equilibria as distinct explanations of institutions.
 However, while justifying the insufficiency of equilibria with applicability of the concept of correlated equilibria to both humans and animals, the authors use the notion of representation in a broad sense, although appeal to @sterelny2003, who uses it in a narrower sense of an advanced cognitive capacity.
 It means that coordination and correlation are insufficient, and representation is needed.

 However, the character of the term "representation" is ambiguous: a-rules "represent" game-theoretic strategies in a more philosophical sense and not in a cognitive one, while the authors mention terms like stimuli, behavior and representation, that clearly imply a narrower cognitive perspective.
 From a social-scientific point of view, representation as a relation makes sense, for it allows investigation of Y-terms, or institutional terms, used by agents by observing social practices, circumscribing social norms that govern them and then trying to figure out the respective strategies in equilibrium [@guala2016b, ch.
 14].
 However, representation as a cognitive capacity does not have any immediate practical application, especially in sociological data.
 Hence, there is need to discern two notions of representation in Guala's and Hindriks' argument: